sabeelmansuri/Epigenomics/README.md

 <i><b>Figure 9</b> Overview of two (similar) variations of the HELP assay.
 Our focus is on the left protocol</i>

 #### Lab Technique
-Two DNA samples are isolated and, in parallel, subjected to either HpaII or MspI digestion.<sup>6</sup> We assume the HpaII sample has been digested at only `CCGA` sites where the inner cytosine is *not* methylated, resulting in some number of fragments.
+Two DNA samples are isolated and, in parallel, subject to either HpaII or MspI digestion.<sup>6</sup> We assume the HpaII sample has been digested at only `CCGA` sites where the inner cytosine is *not* methylated, resulting in some number of fragments.
 Additionally, we assume the MspI sample has been digested at all of the sites that HpaII was, but additionally at `CCGA` sites where the inner cytosine *is* methylated.

 Each sample is then subjected to ligation-mediated PCR (LM-PCR).<sup>6</sup> This protocol first adds linker sequences to every fragment.
-These sequences are complementary to fluorescently labeledd PCR primers, so each fragment is amplified without worry of complementarity/primer specificity.
-This yields a fluorescently detectible pool of DNA which has a quantity relative to the initial number of fragments.
+These sequences are complementary to fluorescently labeled PCR primers, so each fragment is amplified without the worry of complementarity/primer specificity.
+This yields a fluorescently detectable pool of DNA that has a quantity relative to the initial number of fragments.
 Importantly, the HpaII and MspI PCR reactions use different fluorescent labels.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Label_PCR.jpg" width=450px/>
 <i><b>Figure 10</b> Simplified idea of LM-PCR.
 Note the linker binding, the primer complementarity, and fluorescent label.</i>